 - After the examination and assessment, you will discuss with Dr. Vitasna about your expectations and concerns.
 She will then explain to you about the method (or technique), processes of the procedure, some potential post-operative risks and complications prior to decision-making.
 You may also be asked if you have any allergies or any condition that would not make you a good candidate for the procedure as well as other additional inquiries.

-- The G spot Augmentation/Amplification is performed under Intravenous (IV) Sedation and Local Anesthesia.
+- This procedure is performed under Intravenous (IV) Sedation and Local Anesthesia.
 You have to refrain from drinking water or food for at least 6 hours prior to the procedure in order to decrease the risk of aspirating gastric contents during or after surgery.
 This complication is very serious, and you need to strictly follow our recommendations.

 - One of the important preparations you should know before the procedure is that within the day of the appointment, you should not drive yourself after the procedure in order to protect against any accidents caused by dizziness as a result of the sedation.